otzarri/training-create-your-first-kubernetes-operator/06-use-data-defined-in-the-crd-within-the-operator/README.md

 ```

 This is because your Website resource does not have an `imageTag` set.
 To fix this, you will need to edit the existing website request to include an `imageTag`.
 To edit your website custom resource to set the `imageTag` field to `latest` use the `K8s Shell` tab to run:

+> 💡 There is a new file called [kubecon_v1beta1_website-with-image-tag.yaml](config/samples/kubecon_v1beta1_website-with-image-tag.yaml) which defines the CRD for `Website` and also includes the `imageTag` field.
+This way you don't have to create a new `Website` and apply ths patch each time you create it.

 ```
 kubectl patch \